csmith/docker-service-reporter/README.md

   --name (default: unknown) name of the host running docker
 ```

+The script will update etcd as soon as it launches, and then
+monitor for docker events and apply the relevant updates.

 ## Schema

 The script stores values relating to containers, labels, hosts and